> Jewish > Tomb Mark of Maimonides, Tiberias

 Touring the Tomb Mark of Maimonides

-Located in the heart of Tiberias, the burial site is open for all, and is visited by over half a million devout Jewish pilgrims every year.
-In 2018 it was, enlarged, renovated and made accessible for the handicapped.
+Located in the heart of Tiberias, the burial site is open to all and is visited by over half a million devout Jewish pilgrims annually.
+In 2018, the municipality renovated the site and made it accessible for people with disabilities.

-A tour to the tomb of Maimonides can be combined with a guided day tour of the Galilee.
+A tour of the tomb of Maimonides can be combined with a guided day tour of Galilee.